DataSF/datasf.github.io/blog/_posts/2016-11-16-data-we-are-thankful-for.md

 ## We are Thankful for Green Spaces

 What would San Francisco be without its diverse species of trees and beautiful parks that populate our city.
 You may not realize it but the city cares for over 400 species of trees.
 Even more impressive than that is they track every single one.
-In the first chart below you can select your favorite species of tree and find its location around San Francisco.
+In the first page below you can select your favorite species of tree and find its location around San Francisco.
 I’m personally fond of the Yoshino Cherry.
-On the second chart, you can find a listing of San Francisco public parks.
+On the second page, you can find a listing of San Francisco public parks.
 You can sort by type of park and see the average public score for the currently selected parks.

-<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiMGZjYTJiMmQtOTBiMC00OGIwLTg2MzMtMjAzZTgzMjgzNzE3IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>
+<div class="embed-responsive embed-responsive-square"><iframe src="https://app.powerbi.com/view?r=eyJrIjoiMGZjYTJiMmQtOTBiMC00OGIwLTg2MzMtMjAzZTgzMjgzNzE3IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" allowfullscreen="true" width="680" height="510" frameborder="0"></iframe></div>

 ## We are Thankful for our Young Readers